apache/spark/docs/configuration.md

   <td><code>spark.streaming.receiver.writeAheadLog.closeFileAfterWrite</code></td>
   <td>false</td>
   <td>
-    Whether to close the file after writing a write ahead log record on the receivers.
+    Whether to close the file after writing a write-ahead log record on the receivers.
 Set this to 'true' when you want to use S3 (or any file system that does not support flushing) for the data WAL on the receivers.
   </td>